 - Don’t get intoxicated as this makes you an easy target for sexual predators.

 - Avoid walking, hiking or jogging alone, particularly at night or in areas with little to no other people present.
-There have been instances where a woman has been abducted because she was walking alone at night with no one else around in a park, street, parking garage, etc.
+There have been instances where women have been abducted because they were walking alone at night with no one else around in a park, street, parking garage, etc. If possible ask someone you know or a friend to accompany you on your walk, hike or jog.

 - Avoid using social media, texting or playing games on your phone while sitting in your parked car, especially in a parking lot or parking garage at any time of day, particularly at night.
 Doing so can make you an easy target for a predator.